-Name Age Gender Location Date of Cause of Brief Death Death 106 Ahmad al-Malali 24 Male Jau prison 7/27/2019 Execution Ahmad was convicted in a mass trial marred by torture allegations and sentenced to death on 31 January 2018.
-On 6 May 2019, the Court of Cassation upheld his death sentence.
-105 Ali al-Arab 25 Male Jau prison 7/27/2019 Execution Ali was convicted in a mass trial marred by torture allegations and sentenced to death on 31 January 2018.
-On 6 May 2019, the Court of Cassation upheld his death sentence.
-104 Mohammed 18 Male Diraz 5/23/2017 Shotgun Mohammad was killed during the Diraz Abdul Karim al- peaceful sit-in dispersal by security forces.
-The Ekry sit-in was held in support of Sheikh Isa Qasim.
-The security forces dispersed the sit-in using excessive force, killing five.
-103 Ahmad Jamil 34 Male Diraz 5/23/2017 Shotgun Ahmad was killed during the Diraz peaceful sit- Ahmed in dispersal by security forces.
-The sit-in was Mohammed al- held in support of Sheikh Isa Qasim.
-The Asfour security forces dispersed the sit-in using excessive force, killing five.
-102 Mohammed 22 Male Diraz 5/23/2017 Shotgun Mohammad was killed during the Diraz Ahmad Hassan peaceful sit-in dispersal by security forces.
-The Hamdan sit-in was held in support of Sheikh Isa Qasim.
-The security forces dispersed the sit-in using excessive force, killing five.
-101 Mohammed Ali 28 Male Diraz 5/23/2017 Shotgun Mohammad was killed during the Diraz Ibrahim al-Sari peaceful sit-in dispersal by security forces.
-The sit-in was held in support of Sheikh Isa Qasim.
-The security forces dispersed the sit-in using excessive force, killing five.
+Name Age Gender Location Date of Death Cause of Death Brief

+106 Ahmad al- 24 Male Jau prison 7/27/2019 Execution Ahmad was convicted in a mass trial

+Malali marred by torture allegations and

+sentenced to death on 31 January

+2018.
+On 6 May 2019, the Court of

+Cassation upheld his death sentence.

+105 Ali al-Arab 25 Male Jau prison 7/27/2019 Execution Ali was convicted in a mass trial marred

+by torture allegations and sentenced to

+death on 31 January 2018.
+On 6 May

+2019, the Court of Cassation upheld

+his death sentence.

+104 Mohammed 18 Male Diraz 5/23/2017 Shotgun Mohammad was killed during the

+Abdul Karim Diraz peaceful sit-in dispersal by

+al-Ekry security forces.
+The sit-in was held in

+support of Sheikh Isa Qasim.
+The

+security forces dispersed the sit-in

+using excessive force, killing five.

+103 Ahmad Jamil 34 Male Diraz 5/23/2017 Shotgun Ahmad was killed during the Diraz

+Ahmed peaceful sit-in dispersal by security

+Mohammed al- forces.
+The sit-in was held in support

+Asfour of Sheikh Isa Qasim.
+The security

+forces dispersed the sit-in using

+excessive force, killing five.

+102 Mohammed 22 Male Diraz 5/23/2017 Shotgun Mohammad was killed during the

+Ahmad Hassan Diraz peaceful sit-in dispersal by

+Hamdan security forces.
+The sit-in was held in

+support of Sheikh Isa Qasim.
+The